 So, people exist in a conventional sense: we just aren’t what we think we are in an ultimate sense.
 When we refer to individuals, we are actually referring to great masses of interacting processes, bounded within particular body parts.
 Your name is simply a shorthand way of grouping thousands of ever-changing processes, which themselves are made up of thousands of smaller processes, and so on.

-‘You’, then, are nothing more than a composite of the individual thoughts, desires, body parts, processes, and atoms that make you up.
+The crucial Buddhist insight is that the sum of these tiny slices of the cosmos is not greater than its parts: ‘you’ are nothing more than a composite of the changing thoughts, desires, processes, and atoms that temporarily make you up.

 The Buddha says all this not to belittle us, but to point out a trick we play on ourselves — a trick that entrenches a flawed view of reality, and so causes suffering.

-This trick was famously articulated in the Western tradition of philosophy, too, by the great 18th-century thinker David Hume.
+This point was famously articulated in the Western tradition of philosophy, too, by the great 18th-century thinker David Hume.
 Reflecting on his own own stream of consciousness, Hume writes:

 For my part, when I enter most intimately into what I call myself, I always stumble on some particular perception or other, of heat or cold, light or shade, love or hatred, pain or pleasure.
 I never can catch myself at any time without a perception, and never can observe anything but the perception.